 Best SUV for Safety: Ford Expedition

 Whether you opt for a family-hauling minivan or a versatile SUV, Clutch has the right vehicle to suit your needs.
-What’s more, we offer low-interest financing, an easy trade-in estimator, a 210-point inspection, and a 90-day, 6,000-kilometer to put your mind at ease.
+What’s more, we offer low-interest financing, an easy trade-in estimator, a 210-point inspection, and a 90-day, 6,000-kilometre to put your mind at ease.
 And with the ability to shop our inventory from the comfort of your own home, you can find exactly what you want without stepping out the door.
 That's one option any future minivan or SUV owner can agree upon.